British Columbia: 21st century

 The province won a bid to host the 2010 Winter Olympics in Vancouver and Whistler.
-As promised in his 2002 re-election campaign, Vancouver Mayor Larry Campbell staged a non-binding civic referendum regarding the hosting of the Olympics.
-In February 2003, Vancouver's residents voted in a referendum accepting the responsibilities of the host city should it win its bid.
-Sixty-four percent of residents voted in favour of hosting the games.

-After the Olympic joy had faded, Campbell's popularity started to fall.
-His management style, the implementation of the Harmonized Sales Tax (HST) against election promises and the cancelling of the BC Rail corruption trial led to low approval ratings and loss of caucus support.
-He resigned in November 2010 and called on the party to elect a new leader.

-In early 2011, former deputy premier Christy Clark became leader of the Liberal Party.
-Though she was not a sitting MLA, she went on to win the seat left vacant by Campbell.
-For the next two years, she attempted to distance herself from the unpopularity of Campbell and forge an image for the upcoming 2013 election.
-Among her early accomplishments were raising the minimum wage, creating a new statutory holiday in February called "Family Day", and pushing the development of BC's liquefied natural gas industry.
-In the lead-up to the 2013 election, the Liberals lagged behind the NDP by a double-digit gap in the polls, but were able to achieve a surprise victory on election night, winning a majority and making Clark the first woman to lead a party to victory in a general election in BC.
-While Clark lost her seat to NDP candidate David Eby, she later won a by-election in the riding of Westside-Kelowna.
+In 2003, Vancouver's residents had voted in a referendum accepting the responsibilities of the host city should it win its bid.
+64 percent of residents voted in favour of hosting.
+After the Olympic joy faded, Campbell's popularity fell.
+His management style, implementation of the Harmonized Sales Tax (HST) despite election promises not to introduce it, and cancellation of the BC Rail corruption trial led to low approval ratings and loss of caucus support: he resigned in November 2010.
+In early 2011, former deputy premier Christy Clark became leader of the Liberals.
+Early Clark government actions included raising the minimum wage, creating a new statutory holiday in February called "Family Day", and pushing the development of BC's liquefied natural gas industry.
+In the lead-up to the 2013 election, the Liberals lagged behind the NDP by a double-digit gap in the polls but were able to achieve a surprise victory, winning a majority and making Clark the first woman to lead a party to victory in BC.
 Her government went on to balance the budget, implement changes to liquor laws and continue with the question of the proposed Enbridge Northern Gateway Pipelines.
 In the 2017 election, the NDP formed a minority government with the support of the Green Party through a confidence and supply agreement.
-The NDP and Green caucuses together controlled 44 seats, compared to the Liberals' 43.
-On July 18, 2017, NDP leader John Horgan was sworn in as the premier of British Columbia.
-He was the province's first NDP premier in 16 years.
-Clark resigned shortly thereafter, and Andrew Wilkinson was voted to become leader of the BC Liberals.
-In late 2020, Horgan called an early election.
-In the 2020 British Columbia general election, the NDP won 57 seats and formed a majority government, making Horgan the first NDP premier to be re-elected in the province.
-Wilkinson resigned as the leader of the BC Liberals two days later.
+In July 2017, NDP leader John Horgan was sworn in as a premier.
+Clark resigned and Andrew Wilkinson became leader of the BC Liberals.
+In the 2020 British Columbia general election, the NDP won 57 seats and formed a majority government.
+Wilkinson resigned as the leader of the BC Liberals.